divu112311/FinanceApp/EDGE_FUNCTION_SETUP.md

 ## What Happens Next

-Once configured, your LuxeBot will:
+Once configured, your DoughJo chatbot will:
 - ✅ Provide personalized financial advice
 - ✅ Remember your conversation history
 - ✅ Reference your goals and progress